Rebecca Musser: Testifying against Warren Jeffs and media exposure

 Musser testified against Warren Jeffs a total of 20 times and helped prosecutors to win 11 convictions against him.
-During one of the days testifying for the trial she showed up in a sleeveless red dress.
+During one of the days testifying for the trial, she showed up in a sleeveless red dress.
 This was significant because the color red had previously been banned by Jeffs for all church members.
 Author Debra Weyermann stated, "As the wife of a former prophet, Rebecca had credibility compounded by her collected, steady, and unflappable demeanor in the witness box."
-After testifying, Musser made headlines in the New York Daily News, AOL, and Marie Claire, among others.
+After testifying, Musser made headlines in the New York Daily News, AOL, and Marie Claire among others.

 In 2013 Musser wrote the memoir The Witness Wore Red: The 19th Wife Who Brought Polygamous Cult Leaders to Justice along with author M. Bridget Cook, which was released by Grand Central Publishing.
 The title referenced when Musser wore her red dress to Jeffs' trial.
 The book received a positive welcome from The Today Show and was featured in their 'Today Books' section.
 The Witness Wore Red was also featured on NPR, Secular News Daily, and others.
 Publishers Weekly called the memoir a "harrowing account" of FLDS life.

 Musser is a member of Sheroes United, a non-profit organization that embraces female role models in communities.
 Musser is featured as a Shero on their website with a biography focusing on life after leaving the Fundamentalist Church of Jesus Christ of Latter-Day Saints.
 She has also founded the non-profit organization ClaimRED, an organization dedicated to those who have become victims of human trafficking.

 Actress Sabina Gadecki portrays Musser in the 2014 film Outlaw Prophet: Warren Jeffs.
 Musser recounts her experiences in the 2022 Netflix documentary Keep Sweet: Pray and Obey, directed by Rachel Dretzin.

 Post-FLDS family life

-After leaving the church, Musser married Rulon Jeffs' grandson Ben Musser and had two children, son Kyle and daughter Natalia, before divorcing.
+After leaving the church, Musser married Rulon Jeffs's grandson Ben Musser and had two children, son Kyle and daughter Natalia, before divorcing.